Istituto degli Endotipi in Oncologia, Metabolismo e Immunologia

 evolution, the scientific areas of intervention concern the study of:

-Oncology - including
+Oncology - including the characterization in the

-differentiation and cell death, of subcellular structures with the development
+carcinogenesis of proliferation, differentiation and cell death, of subcellular

-of new drugs, biosensors and vectors.
+structures with the development of new drugs, biosensors and vectors.

 Metabolism –